amandeepmittal/amanhimself.dev/content/posts/show-hide-password-in-react-native-using-custom-hook.md

 Start by importing the `useState` hook from React library.
 You will need to create two different state variables to toggle between the field's visibility and change the icon.

 Then define a function called `useTogglePasswordVisibility`.
 Inside this function, create two new state variables.
 The first one is called `passwordVisibility`.
-Its initial value is `true`.
+Its initial value is set to boolean `true`.
 The reason is that this variable will be the value of the prop `secureTextEntry` on the `TextInput` component.
-You would want to hide the password field initially.
+You would want to hide the password field initially when the user enters the password in the input field.

 The second state variable defined is called `rightIcon`.
 It has a default value of `eye`.
 This value depends on the Icon Library you're using in your React Native app.
 For this example, I'm using **MaterialCommunityIcons** from [Expo Vector Icons](https://docs.expo.dev/guides/icons/).